Counterbalancing Learning and Strategic Incentives in Allocation Markets: Batching Mechanisms

 Recall from Equation~\eqref{eq: correctness_upper_bound} that in the absence of strategic incentives, the planner asks as many agents as possible and makes her allocation decision based on these (truthful) private signals.
-On the other hand, as we have seen with $V_\textsc{seq},$ when agents are strategic, the presence of their incentives introduces a constraint for the planner, which in turn sets an upper bound on the number of agents the planner can truthfully learn from.
+On the other hand, when agents are strategic, the presence of their incentives introduces a constraint for the planner, which in turn sets an upper bound on the number of agents the planner can truthfully learn from.
 Under the benchmark mechanism $V_\textsc{seq},$ for example, the planner can elicit at most two truthful signals, which may prevent her from taking a correct allocation decision.

-Motivated by these shortcomings, we propose a new class of voting mechanisms and examine the incentive-compatible mechanisms within this class.
-We show that there always exists an incentive-compatible voting mechanism that improves correctness as long as private signals are more informative than the common prior belief; otherwise, none of the voting mechanisms are incentive-compatible and all achieve correctness equal to that of $V_\textsc{seq}$.
+Motivated by these shortcomings, we propose a new class of batching mechanisms and examine the incentive-compatible mechanisms within this class.
+We show that there always exists an incentive-compatible batching mechanism that improves correctness as long as private signals are more informative than the common prior belief; otherwise, none of the batching mechanisms are incentive-compatible and all achieve correctness equal to that of $V_\textsc{seq}$.
 Theorem \ref{theorem: main-result} is our main result.

-\begin{restatable}{theorem}{thmmainresult} For any $\mu < q,$ there exists a voting mechanism $V \in \mathcal{V}$ that is incentive-compatible and improves correctness compared to the sequential offering mechanism $V_{\textsc{seq}}$.
-For $\mu \geq q,$ there is no incentive-compatible voting mechanism and any $V \in \mathcal{V}$ achieves the same correctness as $V_\textsc{seq}$. \end{restatable}
+\begin{restatable}{theorem}{thmmainresult} For any $\mu < q,$ there exists a batching mechanism $V \in \mathcal{V}$ that is incentive-compatible and improves correctness compared to the sequential offering mechanism $V_{\textsc{seq}}$.
+For $\mu \geq q,$ there is no incentive-compatible batching mechanism and any $V \in \mathcal{V}$ achieves the same correctness as $V_\textsc{seq}$. \end{restatable}

 We prove Theorem \ref{theorem: main-result} in several steps.
-In Section~\ref{section: single-batch}, we begin by defining the simplest voting mechanisms, the {\it single-batch voting mechanisms,} where the mechanism offers the object to one batch only and terminates afterwards.
-Specifically, we characterize the optimal mechanisms among all incentive-compatible single-batch voting mechanisms.
-Then in Section~\ref{section: multi-batch}, we utilize these results to develop a simple greedy algorithm to construct an incentive-compatible, correctness-improving voting mechanism with potentially \textit{multiple} batches.
+In Section~\ref{section: single-batch}, we begin by defining the simplest batching mechanisms, the {\it single-batch mechanisms,} where the mechanism offers the object to one batch only and terminates afterwards.
+Specifically, we characterize the optimal mechanisms among all incentive-compatible single-batch batching mechanisms.
+Then in Section~\ref{section: multi-batch}, we utilize these results to develop a simple greedy algorithm to construct an incentive-compatible, correctness-improving batching mechanism with potentially \textit{multiple} batches.